How Can You Measure Your Stress Level?

 Stress is your response to unusual demands made on you.
 You can respond positively or negatively, which is distress.
 Because the effects of your stress level depends on your response to the demands, you may often be your own worst enemy.

-Stress causes hormones in your hypothalamus (an are of your brain stem) to be secreted.
+Stress causes the hormones in your hypothalamus (part of your brain stem) to be secreted.
 As a result, this causes the pituitary gland to stimulate the production of adrenocorticotropic hormone (ACTH).
 ACTH travels through the blood stream from the pituitary gland to the adrenal gland.
-The adrenal gland stimulates the release of cortisol.
-Cortisol activates your brain’s reward center and increases levels of insulin in the blood stream, stimulating the desire for high-fat high-sugar foods.
+Then the adrenal gland stimulates the release of cortisol.
+This is where it gets ugly, cortisol activates your brain’s reward center and increases levels of insulin in the blood stream.
+This in turn stimulates the desire for high-fat high-sugar foods.
+Here’s where it begins to affect your health and well-being, so let’s look at what we can do to take action and avoid further damage.

-Here are Ten Ways to Lower Your Stress Level:
+Here are Ten Simple Ways to Lower Your Stress Level:

 1. Ask for help.
 It’s OK for you to ask family and friends to help you out.
 You do not get a Super Man award for trying to do it all.
 In fact, you may be so overwhelmed that staying committed to your healthy lifestyle is much harder than when you have others to help you along the way.